Ready to attract new clients with this seo guide for accountants ?

 My research in the screenshot below tells me the number of clicks, 99% will click the organic results and 1% click on the ads.

-Then I analysed the estimated traffic the top pages get in the organic search results.
+I looked at traffic estimates for the top pages in the organic search results.

 They get 1303 visits a month on average.